SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 people with permission to run the UserDisplay can use it to receive alert messages from *sceewlog*.

-To receive alerts with the EEWD set the format to *qml1.2-rt*, to receive alerts with the UserDisplay set the format to *shakealert*.
-There are currently no clients which can digest SeisComPML.
+To receive alerts with the EEWD set the format to *qml1.2-rt*.
+There are currently no clients which can digest SeisComPML and the UserDisplay format (*shakealert*) is not supported.
 Using pipelines alerts can be sent out in more than one format.

 The real-time ActiveMQ interface requires the Python packages `stompy`_ and `lxml`_ to be installed.

 It is beyond the scope of this documentation to explain the complete setup of an ActiveMQ broker.
 However, since sceewlog uses the STOMP protocol to send